 The Alex half of Wanderlust Marriage grew up in Florida.
 After my parents separated in Niagara Falls, NY and my father took custody of his kids, he was quite distraught and asked his 9 year old son and 8 year old daughter where they wanted to start a new life, preferably somewhere warmer.
 As little Alex had spent his 7th birthday at Walt Disney World, the kids choice was easy…Orlando!
-While we didn’t have much after the divorce, my father felt bad for us kids and spoiled us with Disney passes for a few seasons.
-And when I was 16 I wound up employed there and realized it was far better to play than work when growing up a Disney kid.
+While we didn’t have much after the divorce, my father felt bad for us kids and spoiled us with Disney passes for a couple seasons.
+And when I was 16 I ended up employed there and realized it was far better to play then work there.
 Shocker I know.

 Lines are frequently long at Disney, for anything worthwhile at least, especially during summer vacation and Christmas.
 As it’s not very much fun to wait an hour and a half in the scorching heat for the Thunder Mountain ride, it was better to ride the Tomorrowland Transit Authority monorail, that circles around Tomorrowland, where there was usually no wait.
-This combined with the moving, aerial advantage over Tomorrowland’s attractions provided a great launching pad to hurl ketchup, mustard and mayonnaise at unsuspecting people’s heads, just before the monorail ducked inside an enclosure.
+This combined with the moving, aerial advantage over Tomorrowland’s attractions provided a great launching pad to hurl condiments at people’s heads, just before the monorail ducked inside an enclosure.
 Or we would fling and then immediately duck in the car.
-We knew where the 4 cameras were so we avoided that (20 years later I’m far certain this is monitored better, but back then Disney was a treasure trove of fun for misbehaving kids).
-And yes, we were terrible and I admit that.
+We knew where the 4 cameras were so we avoided that.
+20 years later I’m far certain this is monitored better, but back then Disney was a treasure trove of fun for misbehaving kids.
+Yes, it was terrible and I admit that.

-Fast forward a few years and all of a sudden I find myself toiling in a fast food restaurant, Peco’s Bill, in Adventureland.
-My duties included mindlessly putting food and drink orders together, stocking the salad bar and incredibly, looking after the condiment bar.
+Fast forward a few years and I find myself toiling in the fast food restaurant, Peco’s Bill, in Adventureland.
+My duties included putting food and drink orders together, stocking the salad bar and funny enough, looking after the condiment bar.